TheMatjaz/minihit/README.md

 # With enabled rendering
 python -m minihit input.txt --render

-# With enabled rendering and saving the output files
+# With enabled rendering and saving the output files with a prefix
+python -m minihit input.txt --render --outprefix=/path/to/your/minimal_hitting_sets

+# With enabled pruning
+python -m minihit input.txt --prune

+# With sorting and rendering
-python -m minihit input.txt --render --output_files_prefix=/path/to/your/minimal_hitting_sets
+python -m minihit input.txt --sort --render
 ```
 (on your system it may be called `python3` instead of `python`).

+Executing the package without arguments returns a help text with the described
+options.

-The `input.txt` file has to be formatted as follows:
+The content of `input.txt` file has to be formatted as follows:
 ```
 1,2,3|1,3,4|6,7  # This is a comment
 |||1,1,1,1,2|  # This is the second problem with only one set {1,2}